conan-io/docs/faq/using.rst

 When to use settings or options?
 --------------------------------

 While creating a package, you may want to add different configurations and variants of the package.
-There are 2 main inputs that define
+There are two main inputs that define
 packages: settings and options.
 Read more about them in :ref:`this section<settings_vs_options>`.

 How to obtain the dependents of a given package?